Quantum cosmological gravitational waves?: Quantisation and time development

 \subsection{Anomaly-induced semiclassical theory}

 The concept of particle associated with a quantum field is a global one in the sense that it is defined through modes; somehow, it can be understood, as described above, as the effect of geometry on matter, even when ``matter'' consists of tensor-like perturbations of the gravitational field itself.
-When coupled to classical GR in a semiclassical way, the quantum nature of gravitational waves, just like any other particle, may also manifest itself in another way, namely in the back reaction of their quantum fields on geometry (see, e.g., Refs.~\cite{Birrell:1982ix,Buchbinder:1992rb} and the more recent Ref~\cite{Shapiro:2008sf}).
+When coupled to classical GR in a semiclassical way, the quantum nature of gravitational waves, just like any other particle, may also manifest itself in another way, namely in the back reaction of their quantum fields on geometry; (see, e.g., the historical papers by M.~J.~Duff \cite{Duff:1977ay,Deser:1976yx,Duff:1993wm} who proposed it for the first time, and Refs.~\cite{Birrell:1982ix,Buchbinder:1992rb} as well as the more recent Ref~\cite{Shapiro:2008sf}).
 This approach is, therefore, the opposite of the above, making extensive use of the stress-energy tensor $T_{\mu\nu}(x)$, which is a local quantity.

 In this section, for the sake of notational simplicity, we set $\hbar \to 1$ as all the effects are quantum by nature.